Learn the procedures, steps, risks, and requirements for taking vital signs.

 - Ensure that the blood pressure monitor is working correctly.

-- Place your fingers on the underside of the patient’s elbow to locate their pulse (this is referred to as the brachial pulse).
+- Place your fingers on the underside of the patient’s elbow to locate their pulse (referred to as the brachial pulse).

 - Wrap the deflated cuff snugly around the patient’s upper arm.
 This should be at least one inch above where you detected the brachial pulse.